Whole-System First-Swing Stability of Inverter-Based Inertia-Free Power Systems: Simulation Results

-All inverters are configured to have a uniform time constant $\tau$.
-Three cases (a)-(c) are tested in \figref{Fig:LocalMode} and \figref{Fig:InterAreaMode} with different combinations of inertia $J$ and primary coefficient $D$.
-The case (a) with high inertia and low droop coefficient ($\tau = 79.6 \text{s}$) experiences loss of synchronisation for GFM2 near the fault in the local mode (\figref{Fig:LocalMode}), or grid-splitting along the faulted interconnector in the inter-area mode (\figref{Fig:InterAreaMode}).
+The symmetric (three-phase-to-ground) fault test results in \figref{Fig:LocalMode} and \figref{Fig:InterAreaMode} are discussed next first.
+Three cases (a)-(c) are tested with different combinations of inertia $J$ and droop coefficient $D$.
+The case (a) with high inertia and low droop coefficient ($\tau = 80~\text{s}$) experiences loss of synchronization for GFM2 near the fault in the local mode (\figref{Fig:LocalMode}), or grid-splitting along the faulted interconnector in the inter-area mode (\figref{Fig:InterAreaMode}).
 In contrast, the system remains stable subject to the same faults if inertias are reduced and droop coefficients are increased, as illustrated in cases (b)-(c).
-The angles are pulled back from beyond $90^\circ$ and re-synchronised after faults for both the local and inter-area swing modes.
+The angles are pulled back from beyond $90^\circ$ and re-synchronized after faults for both the local and inter-area swing modes.
 This verifies the superior performance of angle stability for the inertia-free power system.
 The stability is consistent for local and inter-area modes and thus scalable to complex networks.

-A side effect is observed for case (b) (almost zero inertia, $\tau = 1.33 \text{ms}$), which is the fundamental cycle ripple in the frequency during the fault transients.
-This ripple is induced by the transient dc currents on transmission lines after faults \cite{kundur1994power}, which maps to power ripples under ac voltages.
-This power ripple is filtered by inertia but feeds through to frequency when inertia is low.
-We can mitigate the fundamental cycle frequency ripple by slightly increasing the inertia, as is illustrated in case (c).
-In this case, the time constant is set to $\tau = 13.3 \text{ms}$ which is still sufficiently small compared to the timescale of angle swing (on the scale of a second seen from \figref{Fig:LocalMode} and \figref{Fig:InterAreaMode}), but is large enough to filter the fundamental cycle ripple.
-The inertia of this scale can be provided by the dc-link capacitors of inverters with no extra energy storage component needed, and thereby is called quasi inertia-free.
+A side effect is observed for case (b) (almost zero inertia, $\tau = 1.33~\text{ms}$) in both \figref{Fig:LocalMode} and \figref{Fig:InterAreaMode}, which is the fundamental cycle ripple in the frequency during the fault transients \cite{kundur1994power}, as zoomed in \figref{Fig:ZoomIn}(a) and (b).
+This is induced by that the power ripple during fault transient is fed through to frequency directly when inertia is low.
+We can mitigate this ripple by slightly increasing the inertia, as is illustrated in the quasi inertia-free case (c).
+In this case, the time constant is set to $\tau = 40~\text{ms}$ which is still sufficiently small compared to the timescale of angle swing (on the scale of a second seen from \figref{Fig:LocalMode} and \figref{Fig:InterAreaMode}), but is large enough to filter the fundamental cycle ripple.

+Large voltage oscillations can be continuously observed after the fault is cleared in case (a) for both \figref{Fig:LocalMode} and \figref{Fig:InterAreaMode}.
+As discussion in Remark 3 in \sectionref{Section:InertiaFree}, this phenomenon happens because of the loss of synchronization of apparatuses and the continuously-rotating voltage vector beyond first-swing boundary at these apparatus terminals.
+This further implies the importance of first-swing stability and the benefit of inertia-free.